VelmaAkoch/Ranger-AnimalandEndengered/README.md

 To access this project on your local files, you can clone it using these steps

 1.Open your terminal
+2.Use this command to clone $ git clone https://github.com/VelmaAkoch/Ranger-AnimalandEndengered.git.

-3.This will clone the repository into your local folder 4.Navigate to the folder you cloned into, within src/main/java/App. java and open it with intellij.
+3.This will clone the repository into your local folderl.
+4.Navigate to the folder you cloned into, within src/main/java/App. java and open it with intellij.
 5.Go to your browser and type localhost:4567